chaehyeonsong/discocal/README.md

 ## News
 <!-- :round_pushpin: :Patch notes,    :tada:: awards -->
+- 24.04.10. :round_pushpin: (Early access) New version (more accuarte and robust) is now accessable (refer to the v2 branch)
 - 24.07.19. :tada: This work is invited to [OpenCV Webinar](https://www.youtube.com/live/MTMMoN6ogcY?si=22DAdrzM3p9kDQK4)
 - 24.06.17. :round_pushpin:Add a description of how to undisort images using our method.
 - 24.04.17. :round_pushpin:We update circular pattern detector!
 Now, you don't need to tune hyperparameters for detections